 10 Ways You CAN Stop Eating

-Read through the list below and then do the following steps to get started.
+Read through the list below, then do the following steps to get started.

 Ready?
 Let’s go!